BeanVortex/BitKip/README.md

 - [x] Ability to refresh expired or damaged links
 - [x] Create/Delete new queues with ability to create dedicated folder for each to organize better
 - [x] Start and stop queues
+- [x] Fast Queue: drag and drop the selected download on Queues to download them in an automatically created queue
 - [x] Limit speed of downloads in a queue
 - [x] Determine how many simultaneous downloads to start in a queue
 - [x] Queue Scheduler including start date or daily schedules, stop time schedule and turn off/sleep schedule for when a queue is done/finished
-- [x] Mechanisms to move and delete files
+- [x] Mechanisms to move and delete files across queues and settings
 - [x] Import links from a file
 - [x] Export links to a file
 - [x] Viewing logs of the application